tpaau/chilen-git-src-pkgbuild/README.md

 method as stated in [Chilen's README](https://github.com/tpaau/chilen#installation).

-The program installs as `chilen-git` so that it can be installed alongside a tagged release (which would install as just `chilen`) should one be released.
+The program installs as `chilen-git` so that it can be installed alongside a tagged release (which would install as just `chilen`), should one be released.

 > [!CAUTION]
 > Chilen built from the `main` branch should only be used for development purposes or testing.
 I do